Kterpis/Putnam_Lab_Notebook/_posts/2022-03-10-20220310-mtORF-PCR-and-etOH-precipitation-of-POC-samples.md

   ![20220310_gel2.jpg](https://github.com/Kterpis/Putnam_Lab_Notebook/blob/master/images/gels/20220310_gel2.jpg?raw=true)

 ### Ethanol precipitation
-1. Add 3ul of 3M sodium acetate to each PCR reaction (1/10th the total voume)
+1. Add 3ul of 3M sodium acetate to each PCR reaction (1/10th the total volume)
 2. Add 99ul of ice cold 100% ethanol to each tube (3x the total volume)
 3. Transfer entire volume to a new labeled 1.5ml tube
 4. Place tubes in -80 freezer for about 30 minutes